About Our School

 Tomorrow’s school shouldn’t be bound by yesterday’s routines.
 We re-engineered our schedule to make our time together more flexible, more collaborative, and more productive.
 A few examples: Middle and Upper School classes that meet three times a week, in 65-minute periods.
 Intensive mini-term courses where students and teachers explore a single topic in depth.
-A mid-week block where students gain experience (research, service, civic engagement) off campus.
 This is a school week built for the future.

-GFA engages students as partners in an innovative, inclusive, and globally minded community to prepare them for a life of purpose.
+GFA engages students as partners in an innovative, inclusive, and globally minded community to prepare them for lives of purpose.

 We are proud that "Quisque pro Omnibus — Each for All" is our school motto.
 From PreK through 12th grade, a sense of responsibility and empathy threads through our community.
 We know that in these times, young people are grappling with big questions.
 Our mission is to help students become the best they can be by instilling our core values of passion, integrity, empathy, curiosity and excellence.